 ADMISSION TO DOCTORAL CANDIDACY.
-Upon the recommendation of the doctoral student's advisory committee and the chair of the student's major department, students may be admitted to candidacy for the Ph.D. degree.
-The stipulations for admission to doctoral candidacy are that the student has (1) had a program of study approved, (2) completed one academic year of full-time graduate study in residence at the University, (3) fulfilled the foreign language requirement, if any, (4) passed the program's qualifying examination(s), (5) shown the ability to do research, and (6) had a research project accepted by the advisory committee.
+Upon the recommendation of the doctoral student's advisory committee and the chair of the student's major department, students may be admitted to candidacy for the Ph D degree.
+The stipulations for admission to doctoral candidacy are that the student has (1) had a program of study approved, (2) completed one academic year of full-time graduate study in residence at the University, (3) fulfilled the foreign language requirement, if any, (4) passed the program's qualifying examination(s), (5) shown the ability to do research, and (6) had a research project accepted by the advisory committee with human/animal subjects approval (if appropriate for the research).